 “Divorce is a highly emotional period in people’s lives,” says Cyndy Ranzau, a wealth strategist with RBC Wealth Management–U.S. “It has a tendency to cause parents to behave in ways they otherwise would not.”

-The topic of who pays for a child's college education, and how, needs to be discussed in a "level-headed" manner, Wolberg explains.
+The topic of who pays for a child’s college education, and how, needs to be discussed in a “level-headed” manner, Ranzau explains.
 That can be tricky because financial disagreements often surface due to both parties not being on the same page when it comes to managing family money.

 Now is the time to start talking rationally, as difficult as that may be.

-Jim's example points to a sometimes problematic requirement of 529 plans: they cannot have more than one custodian.
-The custodian will likely be the child's mother or father, but a grandparent may also set up a 529 plan with the grandchildren in mind.
+That example points to a sometimes problematic requirement of 529 plans: they cannot have more than one custodian.
+The custodian will likely be the child’s mother or father, but a grandparent may also set up a 529 plan with the grandchildren in mind.
 Who receives custody of the 529 plan in a divorce is something a judge might miss during the process, which is another reason for both parties to communicate and ensure the outcome they both want is reflected in the settlement documents.

 There are other nuances to 529 plans as well.
 Although these plans were designed as tax-advantaged saving vehicles to help cover education costs, custodians must pay close attention so that otherwise-avoidable tax matters don’t arise.
 For example, if too much cash is withdrawn, taken at the wrong time, or withdrawn for ineligible expenses, your child could receive an unexpected tax bill.
 The exact size of that tax liability will depend on their combined investment income and earnings.
 It may be worth consulting a tax specialist on such matters.